Thai Red Duck Curry Recipe with Roast Duck

 40g green peppercorns

-60g small round pea
+60g small round pea eggplants

 150g fresh pineapple, cut into chunks